 Subaru’s Sandell was the early star of the second edition, topping qualifying and matching the younger Hansen’s heat performance – his better qualifying run giving him the pole for the final on a tiebreaker.

 It was shaping up to be another thrilling final, but a cloud did hang over qualifying after Scott Speed landed hard after the track’s final small jump, breaking his back and taking him out of the event early.

 In the final it was Kevin Hansen who marched into an early lead and he never once looked back, leading Sandell and his brother home in an all-Swedish top three.

 A revised format meant that only six cars raced in the final rather than the eight of the previous year – Foust was fourth, with Pastrana fifth, and Fiesta-driving Block sixth.

 It’s rare that a new motorsport series gets to prove itself before arriving.
-NRX’s brace of races in 2018 and ’19 have allowed it to do just that.
+NRX’s brace of events in 2018 and ’19 have allowed it to do just that.
 They’ve even managed to crack the impossibly hard nut that is the European rallycross fanbase, too.

 Nitro Rallycross, the series, is just around the corner, but we already know how good it will be.
 And perhaps most importantly for rallycross in America, we know it’s got the solid foundation to make it a real player on the motorsport landscape too.